SippinPurpp: Career

 In 2018, he joined ProfJam's Portuguese record label Think Music Records and was featured on Mike El Nite's song "Dr. Bayard".
 The song was a hit in Portuguese social media and got over 5 million views on YouTube.

 Later on, he released his first single for the label, called "Sauce", which was a huge success in Portugal, getting over 9 million views on YouTube and 5 million streams on Spotify.
 The song also entered the top 10 of the Portuguese singles chart and stayed in that chart's top 15 for several weeks.

 In 2019, he performed at Meo Sudoeste on the LG by MegaHits Stage.

-In July 2021 he will perform at the first ever Rolling Loud festival in Europe which will have its first location in Portugal at Praia da Rocha, Portimão, or not.
+In July 2021, he performed at the first ever Rolling Loud festival in Europe in Portugal at Praia da Rocha, Portimão.